 Understanding how you move may mean a clearer path to independence.
-The tools and technology at the Motion Analysis Center capture a more complete picture of your motion.
+The tools and technology at the Motion Analysis Laboratory capture a more complete picture of your motion.
 It’s technology to help you put your best foot forward.

 We have the most experienced clinical gait analysis team of experts in the state of Michigan.
 Our professionals are committed to the use of clinical gait analysis as part of treatment planning for patients with walking disorders.
 We use an evidence-based approach to provide recommendations to your treatment team based on your motion analysis data.